Skip to content

 Requirements, business rules, integrations, and API documentation.

-It uses the ADK to inspect the SDK, generate files, and push the result.
+It uses the ADK to read documentation, generate files, and push the result.

 • You review and deploy